 On 17 March, the government announced that homeowners who are up to date with their payments can apply for a three-month payment holiday on their mortgage.
 A day later, this policy was extended to landlords with buy-to-let mortgages.

 As the coronavirus pandemic has progressed and the impact on household finances worsened, further interventions have been needed.

+In April, the FCA proposed a range of temporary measures it felt lenders could offer to support borrowers.
 These included a temporary payment freeze on loans and credit cards for those facing financial hardship as a result of coronavirus.

 Arranging a payment holiday or a payment reduction means your account won’t fall into arrears and should give you time to get back on your feet.

 However, some may be worried about the impact on claiming this relief could have on their credit report.

 - Find out more: how to get a three-month credit card or loan payment holiday

 Will a payment holiday impact your ability to borrow in the future?